STEVE INSKEEP, Host:

 WELNA: Kennedy's doctor later said the senator was doing well and would be released from the hospital this morning.
 Meanwhile, as President Obama went off to the White House, Majority Leader Harry Reid declared it was time for the Senate to get down to business.

-Representative HARRY REID (Democrat, Nevada): That's why we're in session now, just a few short hours in the swearing in.
+HARRY REID: That's why we're in session now, just a few short hours in the swearing in.
 Faced with some of the great challenges of our life time and challenges in the history of our country, there really is no time to waste.

 WELNA: The Senate did confirm six Cabinet members by acclamation yesterday.
 But Texas Republican John Cornyn held out for a roll call vote on Hillary Clinton's nomination to be secretary of state.
 Cornyn demanded a three-hour debate today on what he considers to be inadequate disclosure of foreign donations to Bill Clinton's foundation.

-Representative JOHN CORNYN (Republican, Texas): The former president, who's got this foundation and accepting huge contributions from foreign nationals and foreign countries, happened to be married to the person who'll be the chief diplomat for the United States.
+JOHN CORNYN: The former president, who's got this foundation and accepting huge contributions from foreign nationals and foreign countries, happened to be married to the person who'll be the chief diplomat for the United States.
 There's a concern about a conflict of interest.
 Senator Lugar and Senator Kerry identified that in the committee.
 And I think it's a - as I told Senator Clinton, I think it needs some more work to have greater transparency.

 WELNA: A vote on confirming Senator Clinton as secretary of state is expected to pass later today.
 David Welna, NPR News, the Capitol.